elyasalemi10/scaleupuploadsite/FACEGUARD-README.md

 ## ✨ Features

 - **Real-time Face Detection**: 20-30 FPS performance at 720p
-- **Visual Authentication**: Green boxes for recognized faces, red for unknown
+- **Visual Authentication**: Green boxes for recognised faces, red for unknown
 - **Multi-user Support**: Enroll multiple users with multiple samples each
 - **Local Storage**: Data persists using IndexedDB (fallback to localStorage)
 - **Export/Import**: Backup and restore user data as JSON